-Your driving licence if you do want to drive (motorbike or car) or think you might have a chance to.
+Your driving license if you do want to drive (motorbike or car) or think you might have a chance to.
 It also doubles as a handy wallet size ID.

 Certificate of all vaccinations: it is rare outside Africa, but you sometimes will need to show this even if just to avoid border (bribe) fees.
 If you are going to Africa have a certificate of vaccination against Yellow Fever, you should definitely take it with you as you may be refused entry to certain areas and on internal regional flights.

 Make sure you have enough time on (at least six months over when you wish to return) and pages in your passport.